pyeventsourcing/esdbclient/README.md

 `WrongCurrentVersion` exception.
 This behavior is designed to provide concurrency control when recording new events.
 The correct value of `current_version` for any stream can be obtained by calling `get_current_version()`.
-However, the typical approach is to use the stream position of the recorded events as the version number of a reconstructed aggregate, and to use the current version of the aggregate as the `current_version` when appending new aggregate events.
-This ensures the consistency of the recorded state of the aggregate, and forces operations that generate new aggregate events to be retried with a freshly reconstructed aggregate when a `WrongCurrentVersion` exception is encountered.
+However, the typical approach is to reconstruct an aggregate from the recorded events, so that the version of the aggregate is the stream position of the last recorded event, then have the aggregate generate new events, and then use the current version of the aggregate as the value of the `current_version` argument when appending the new aggregate events.
+This ensures the consistency of the recorded aggregate events, because operations that generate new aggregate events can be retried with a freshly reconstructed aggregate if a `WrongCurrentVersion` exception is encountered when recording new events.
 This controlling behavior can be disabled by setting the value of the `current_version` argument to the constant `StreamState.ANY`.

 The required `events` argument is expected to be a sequence of new event objects.
 The `NewEvent` class should be used to construct new event objects.
-The `append_events()` operation is atomic, so that either all or none of the new events will be recorded.
+The `append_to_stream()` operation is atomic, so that either all or none of the new events will be recorded.
 It is not possible with EventStoreDB atomically to record new events in more than one stream.